-Figure 4.33 - System > PPPoE Circuit ID Insertion Settings
+Figure 4.38 - System > PPPoE Circuit ID Insertion Settings

-PPPoE Circuit Insertion State: Enable or disable the PPPoE circuit insertion state, and click Apply to take
+PPPoE Circuit Insertion State: Enable or disable the PPPoE circuit insertion state, and Click Apply to make the configurations take effect.

 From Port/ To Port: Specifies the ports to be configured.